ilya-kavalenka/RECSEN/docs/introduction.md

 }
 ```

-Similarly the Server processor defines an unnamed repeatable send SnapshotRefresh message operation.
+Similarly the Server procedure defines an unnamed repeatable send SnapshotRefresh message operation.
 The server may not receive messages.

 ```
 proc Server()